Q1. What is renewable energy?

-Because there are many facets to eligibility, the only way to be assured that renewable energy that you buy does meet all applicable criteria in the National Standard is to buy Green-e Energy Certified.
-A list of sellers able to offer a Green-e Energy Certified product can be found at green-e.org/buy.
+For all other buyers, because there are many facets to eligibility, the only way to be assured that renewable energy that you buy does meet all applicable criteria in the National Standard is to buy Green-e Energy certified.
+A list of sellers able to offer a Green-e Energy certified product can be found at green-e.org/buy.

 Q14.
 Does Green-e have current pricing information for RECs?